Jay Black: Career

 In 2006, Black completed bankruptcy proceedings in Manhattan, after he accrued a $500,000 debt in back taxes to the IRS as a result of his gambling addiction.
 The IRS initially sought to force him to sell the rights to perform as "Jay Black" as well as the trademark for "Jay and the Americans" in order to satisfy his debt to the IRS.
-Black did, however, win a partial victory in the case, which granted him the right to continue to use the name "Jay Black", but he was required to sell the rights to perform as "Jay and the Americans".
-The trademark to "Jay and the Americans" was purchased by former members of "Jay and the Americans".
+Black did, however, he won a partial victory in the case, which granted him the right to continue to use the name "Jay Black", but he was required to sell the rights to perform as "Jay and the Americans".
+The trademark to "Jay and the Americans" was purchased by former members of the band Sandy Deanne, Howie Kane, and Marty Sanders.

-He lost the right to perform as "Jay Black and the Americans" and later performed as "Jay Black The Voice", but would still sing songs by the Americans.
+He later performed as "Jay Black The Voice", but would still sing songs by the Americans.
 In 2011, Black performed for PBS, showcasing his longstanding range at age 72.
+In his later career, he was known for touring New York State and Florida, singing, mainly solo, and preceding his singing with a comedy routine.
 His final performance was in 2017.

+In 2017, "Come a Little Bit Closer", a hit for Jay and the Americans in 1964, was featured in the soundtrack for Guardians of the Galaxy Vol. 2.
+The soundtrack album went gold in the U.S. and sold more than 2.5 million copies worldwide.